Thai Union Group: Financial performance

-In 2017, Thai Union had revenues of 140 billion baht, with a net profit of six billion baht.
+In 2017, the Thai Union had revenues of 140 billion baht, with a net profit of six billion baht.
 Total assets amounted to 146.3 billion baht.
 Total shareholder equity was 48.2 billion baht.

-Thai Union's target is to achieve US$8 billion in revenue by 2020.
-The revenue contribution of its different businesses as of 2017 are:
+Thai Union's target was to achieve US$8 billion in revenue by 2020.
+The revenue contribution of its different businesses as of 2017 were: